BSCS-4B-HACKATHON/try-outs-app/README.md

 - PORT=
 - MONGO_URI=

-FE (.env)
+FE `.env`:

 - VITE_CONTRACT_ADDRESS=
 - VITE_ABI_PATH=
 - VITE_RPC_URL=

-blockchain (.env)
+blockchain `.env`:

 - PRIVATE_KEY=
 - CONTRACT_ADDRESS=
 - SENDER_PRIVATE_KEY=
 - RPC_URL=

-ABI files

-- You can replace ABI JSON on BE:
+You can replace the ABI JSON on BE:

-  - idea_proto/BE/src/blockchain/artifacts
+- `idea_proto/BE/src/blockchain/artifacts`

-- You can replace ABI JSON on FE:
+You can replace the ABI JSON on FE:

-  - idea_proto/FE/src/blockchain/abi
-- Build artifact (source ABI) location after compile:
-  - idea_proto/blockchain/artifacts/contracts/BSCS4BBudgetBill.sol/BSCS4BBudgetBill.json
+- `idea_proto/FE/src/blockchain/abi`

+---

-Build, deploy and run
+## Build, deploy & verify

-1. Install dependencies
+1. Install deps (in each folder):

-   - For each folder (blockchain, BE, FE) run:
    - npm install

-2. Compile contract (in idea_proto/blockchain)
+2. Compile contract (inside `idea_proto/blockchain`):

    - npx hardhat compile

-3. Deploy
+3. Deploy:

-   - Edit idea_proto/blockchain/.env with PRIVATE_KEY and RPC_URL
+   - Edit `idea_proto/blockchain/.env` with PRIVATE_KEY and RPC_URL
-   - npx hardhat run scripts/deploy.ts --network <your-network>
+   - npx hardhat run scripts/deploy.ts --network <network>
-   - The deploy script prints the deployed address — copy it to BE/.env and FE/.env as CONTRACT_ADDRESS / VITE_CONTRACT_ADDRESS.
+   - Copy deployed address to BE/FE env (`CONTRACT_ADDRESS` / `VITE_CONTRACT_ADDRESS`)

-4. Verify contract on Basescan (if needed)
+4. Verify on Basescan (Standard JSON Input)
-   - Use the exact Standard‑Input‑JSON that Hardhat produced.
-Extract it with a script:
+   - Extract Hardhat standard input JSON:
+     ```
-     - node -e 'const fs=require("fs");const p="artifacts/build-info";const files=fs.readdirSync(p);if(!files.length)throw new Error("no build-info");const bi=JSON.parse(fs.readFileSync(`${p}/${files[0]}`,"utf8"));fs.writeFileSync("standard-input.json",JSON.stringify(bi.input,null,2));console.log("wrote standard-input.json from",files[0]);'
+     node -e 'const fs=require("fs");const p="artifacts/build-info";const files=fs.readdirSync(p);if(!files.length)throw new Error("no build-info");const bi=JSON.parse(fs.readFileSync(`${p}/${files[0]}`,"utf8"));fs.writeFileSync("standard-input.json",JSON.stringify(bi.input,null,2));console.log("wrote standard-input.json from",files[0]);'
+     ```
-   - Upload the generated `standard-input.json` to Basescan verifier (choose "Standard JSON Input").
+   - Upload the produced `standard-input.json` in Basescan's "Standard JSON Input" verifier.
-   - Alternative: use Hardhat verify plugin if configured:
-     - npx hardhat verify --network base_sepolia <DEPLOYED_ADDRESS>

-Helpful note about the provided extract step

-- The repo also includes a convenience script / mention: run `node extractInput.js` (or use the one-liner above) to produce `standard-input.json` used by the explorer UI.

-ABI source to copy to BE/FE

-- idea_proto/blockchain/artifacts/contracts/BSCS4BBudgetBill.sol/BSCS4BBudgetBill.json
-  - Copy the ABI JSON part to:
-    - idea_proto/BE/src/blockchain/artifacts
-    - idea_proto/FE/src/blockchain/abi

-Running the app
+---

+## Run (dev)

-- Start BE and FE simultaneously for development:
+Start BE and FE in separate terminals:

+- idea_proto/BE
-  - In idea_proto/BE: npm run dev
+  - npm run dev
+- idea_proto/FE
-  - In idea_proto/FE: npm run dev
+  - npm run dev

-- Or run them separately in different terminals.
+---

-Backend routes (BE)
+## Backend routes (BE)

-- POST /approve-sender — approve a wallet as sender
+- POST /approve-sender — approve a wallet to send
-- POST /approve-recipient — approve a wallet as recipient
+- POST /approve-recipient — approve a recipient
-- POST /add-transaction — (not used for tryouts; kept for compatibility)
+- POST /add-transaction — (legacy; not used in tryouts)
-- POST /relay-add-transaction — recommended: relay the transaction data (server will write to contract or DB)
+- POST /relay-add-transaction — recommended relay entry used in tryouts
-- GET /transactions — list of transactions (DB)
+- GET /transactions — list DB transactions
-- GET /transaction/:index — read one contract-stored transaction (by index)
+- GET /transaction/:index — read on-chain transaction by index
-- GET /transaction-count — number of transactions stored on contract
+- GET /transaction-count — number of on-chain transactions
 - GET /approved-senders — list approved senders
 - GET /approved-recipients — list approved recipients
-- POST /transfer-ownership — transfer admin key in contract
+- POST /transfer-ownership — transfer contract admin

-Record flow and txHash
+---

+## Notes on txHash & flow

-- A contract cannot know its own transaction hash during execution.
-Two practical approaches:
+- A contract cannot know its own tx hash during execution.
+Common flows:
-  1. Two‑tx flow (used here): user sends payment (or other tx), waits for receipt, then call addTransaction / relay endpoint with receipt.transactionHash.
-This produces two on‑chain writes (payment and separate record), or one on‑chain write + DB record if you use the server relayer.
+  1. Two‑TX flow (used here): user sends a payment (or other tx).
+After `receipt = tx.wait()` the client posts `receipt.transactionHash` to `/relay-add-transaction` (server saves to DB or writes a second on‑chain record).
-  2. Off‑chain indexing: emit events from the contract and index logs off‑chain (explorer, provider).
-This avoids storing txHash in storage but requires log scanning.
+  2. Event indexing: emit events and index logs off‑chain (preferred for single‑tx UX but needs indexing infra).
 - For tryouts we used relay-add-transaction and DB storage to keep UX simple and we don't know how to get Tx hashes from the smart contract yet.

+---

-Database
+## Database

-- BE persists transaction records to MongoDB because we still don't know how to fetch all Tx hashes from the smart contract.
-Ensure MONGO_URI (or mongo_uri in some configs) is set in the BE .env.
+- BE persists records to MongoDB because we don't know how to get Tx hashes in the smart contract yet.
+Set `MONGO_URI` in the BE `.env`.

+---

-Approval model
+## Approval model

-- The contract requires approved senders and recipients.
-Only approved entities can add transactions and recipients to receive transactions this limits who can record data and simulates government-authorized participants.
+- Only approved senders and approved recipients can be used in transactions.
+This models authorized government actors.

-UI notes

-- The frontend is intentionally designed to not feel like a government UI.
-- There is a "Refresh lists" feature, "Approve" flow, and transaction history UI that links to Basescan for each tx.

-Important: does this move real funds?

-- No — this project records metadata only.
-It does not transfer real money or on-chain currency unless you explicitly call a payable contract function or send funds separately.
-Gas fees still apply for on‑chain writes.
+To approve a wallet, go to: `BASE_URL/approve`

+---

-Design quirk
+## Design quirk (honest note)

-- YES, the "receivers" concept is slightly awkward — the contract stores a recipient even though the transaction is recorded on the contract itself.
-We realized this late but kept the design as-is because we passed.
+YES, i know, "receivers" concept is out of logic — there shouldn't even be a receiver since you are sending the transaction on the smart contract itself.
+We realized it late but we passed, so yeah, not changing anything here.

-Where to find the deployed contract & deploy info in this repo

-- Contract source (used for the tryouts): idea_proto/blockchain/contracts/BSCS4BBudgetBill.sol
-- Deploy script used: idea_proto/blockchain/scripts/deploy.ts
-- If you need the exact ABI JSON to drop into FE/BE:
-  - idea_proto/blockchain/artifacts/contracts/BSCS4BBudgetBill.sol/BSCS4BBudgetBill.json

-Quick troubleshooting
+---

+## Troubleshooting

-- If the explorer shows a "Similar Match" during verification, use the Standard-Input-JSON (build-info) produced by Hardhat.
+- Explorer shows "Similar Match" during verification → upload Hardhat `standard-input.json` (see Extract step).
-- If addTransaction call fails due to ABI mismatch, ensure your BE/FE ABI matches the deployed contract ABI.
+- ABI mismatch errors → ensure BE/FE use the same ABI JSON that matches the deployed bytecode.
-- If txHash stored is zero (0x00...), check that the client actually provided receipt.transactionHash — we default to zero bytes when missing.
+- If stored `txHash` is `0x00...` → client did not supply `receipt.transactionHash`; ensure the client waits for the receipt and supplies it.

+---

-Contact / Credits
+## Credits

 - Project: University tryouts for Raite Hackathon
-- Inspiration: Senator Bam Aquino's blockchain idea for budget transparency
+- Inspiration: Senator Bam Aquino's blockchain budget transparency idea
-- Author: (project owner)
+- Author / Team: (project owner)